gerardo-flores/cordova-test-app/README.md

 ## Setup

 1. Clone this repository
-2. From a terminal with the working directory being this cloned repo, run the command `cordova prepare` to pull down the supported Cordova platforms and plugins
+2. From a terminal with the working directory being this cloned repo, run the commands below:
+*  `cordova clean`
+*  `cordova prepare` to pull down the supported Cordova platforms and plugins

 ## Run
 * To run the application on a browser `cordova run browser`
 * To run the application in an iOS simulator `cordova run ios`

-You should see a web site that has the title "Test application: iOS and browser".
-If the text Device is Ready is blinking, it's an indication that the Cordova app has been initialized and site would be good to go on both a browser and iOS.
+You will see a web site that has the title "Test application: iOS and browser".
+If the text "Device is Ready" is blinking, it's an indication that the Cordova app has been initialized and is ready to use on both a browser and iOS.
 In a browser the button will not do anything,  but in a device you'll hear two beeps.